 · Allows you to have a more controlled environment for experimenting with the modern platforms and the cloud since you already have your existing data warehouse in place.

 Key Drivers for Data Warehouse Modernization

-Every business has its own reasons for modernizing its data warehouse, but there are some common drivers that generally extend across all the initiatives.
+Every business has its own reasons for modernizing its data warehouse, but some common drivers generally extend across all the initiatives.
 Let’s take a look at what these drivers are.

 Some of the most critical drivers for data warehouse modernization are business-related and rightly so.
 The true ROI of a data warehouse is its ability to support better business decisions.
 Here is a list of the most common business drivers for modernizing data warehouses: